Fed Cuts Interest Rates For 1st Time Since 2008

 Some Fed officials have acknowledged that they may have acted too quickly in raising interest rates last year.
 Despite low unemployment, wages have risen only modestly.

-"The labor market has improved steadily for 10 years now," Fed Chairman Jerome Powell told a congressional committee this month.
+"The labor market has improved steadily for 10 years now," Powell told a congressional committee this month.
 "But just in the last couple of years, it's started to reach communities at the edge of the workforce.
 And it's just so important for us to continue that process for a couple of years and that's why we're so committed to using our tools to sustain the expansion."

 Two members of the Fed's rate-setting committee voted against the rate cut, preferring to leave rates unchanged for now.